ModaOperandi/agora/README.md

 If you feel that something is not listed here but should be - [submit a pull request](CONTRIBUTING.md).

+## How to use this
+The conversation here in Agora can be used as a reference in all aspects of the development lifecycle, most prominently in the production of and feedback given to RFCs.
+Please refer to the [Moda Tech RFC process](https://github.com/ModaOperandi/rfc) for more details.

 ## Agora Council

 Though anyone in Moda Tech can contribute to the conversation here in the Agora, this conversation should be led - and decisions approved by the [Agora Council](COUNCIL.md).